basp/nanibot/README.md

 so I don't wanna overload the bot with stuff that might be better implemented when the design is more stable.

+Concluding, even when seeding the bot with a substantial amount of text the actual memory required by the `memory` ETS tables is quite low.
+At least compared to everything else you're running.

 ## generation of (random) tokens

 Once you have such a map you're able to generate random stuff that's famous